 Launceston is blessed with a city park called the Cataract Gorge Reserve.
 Before we leave we must go, the guidebooks insist.
 With take-away coffee and toast to start our engines, we pack the car.
 The Gorge is a slow reveal.
-It begins with a theme park element, a chair lift ride from one side of the Gorge to the other.
+It begins with a deceptive theme park element, a chair lift ride from one side of the Gorge to the other.
 It’s a giddy trip, a double chair.
-The sun is shining bright and there’s a whisper of autumn in the air.
-We pass over the aquamarine rectangle of an Olympic-size swimming pool, then skip off the chair into a Victorian-era park with pavilions, peacocks, specimen trees, and tended paths.
-The terrain is rocky and challenging, especially if you’re a Victorian lady, such as I am, though I misplaced my parasol.
+The sun is shining bright and there’s an inkling of autumn in the air.
+We pass above the aquamarine rectangle of an Olympic-size swimming pool, full of water but not people.
+Lightly, we skip off the chair into a Victorian-era park with pavilions, peacocks, specimen trees, and tended paths.
+The terrain is rocky and challenging, especially if you’re a Victorian lady, such as I am, despite my misplaced parasol.

 We’re assigned a two-bedroom cabin in the woods.
-Rolling our goddamn suitcases over sloping boardwalks makes for an awful racket, punctuated by curses.
-Once we have settled in and poked at all the idiosyncracies of the place, we go for a short hike to Sleepy Bay.
+Rolling our goddamn suitcases over sloping boardwalks makes for an awful racket, punctuated by curses and cries.
+Once we have settled in and poked at all the idiosyncracies of the place, we decide to go for a short hike to Sleepy Bay.
 The name is enough to merit a walk.
-The sun is setting, casting a rose-gold glow on the pink granite shore.
+The sun is setting, exaggerating the rose-gold glow of the granite shore.
 The trail offers a number of opportunities for a snapshot.
-Immovable groups of Asians clot the pathway, taking the same picture over and over.
+Immovable groups of tourists clot the pathway, taking the same picture over and over.
 We attain the pebbly beach, a cup in a saucer of hollowed-out boulders.
 It reminds me of Maine, except Maine is more gray and Cubist.

 Dinner is hugely disappointing in a who-gives-a-shit kinda way.
 The chef certainly does not.
 I deal with a gristly chunk of lamb and we both order a dessert called Petit Fours, which turns out to be a demented medley of bullshit sweets on a plate.